Oil analysts and experts on Iran nuclear deal

 Q: How long before more Iranian oil gets to market?

 “I think that is potentially too optimistic.
-I think that the oilfields may be in worse shape than we expect, that the Iranian system may be slow to get it going, that they’ll have some difficulty in selling their overfilled storage, and that will make it hard to boost ...
-I think 500,000 bpd is in their reach.”
+I think that the oil fields may be in worse shape than we expect, that the Iranian system may be slow to get going, that they’ll have some difficulty in selling their overfilled storage, and that will make it hard to boost.”

+“My sense remains that it will be in the 300k to 500k range for a good 6 to 12 months after sanctions are suspended, rising only when more investment comes in.”

 Swiss energy markets analyst Olivier Jakob: